SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 presenter := WindowExamplePresenter new. dialog := presenter openDialog. dialog
-	okAction: [ Transcript show: 'okAction'; cr ];
+	okAction: [ 'okAction' crTrace ];
-	cancelAction: [ Transcript show: 'cancelAction'; cr ];
+	cancelAction: [ 'cancelAction' crTrace ];
-	whenClosedDo: [ dialog application newInform title: 'Bye bye!'; openModal ]
+	whenClosedDo: [ self inform: 'Bye bye!' ]
 ```

 #### Action with Window

+`withWindowDo:` makes sure that the presenter that scheduled the window still exists or is in a state that makes sense.

 ```
 withWindowDo: [ :window | window title: 'MyTitle' ]
 ```

-`withWindowDo:` makes sure that the presenter that scheduled the window still exists or is in a state that makes sense.

 ### Window size and decoration